Perform a staged migration of email

 On the Enter on-premises account credentials page, enter the following information:

 Email address: Type the email address of any user in the on-premises Exchange organization that will be migrated.
-Office 365 will test the connectivity to this user's mailbox.
+Microsoft 365 or Office 365 will test the connectivity to this user's mailbox.

 Password of account with privileges: Type the password for the account with privileges that is the administrator account.